- General License Search

 You may also subscribe to receive free automated license status updates for licensees through BreEZe Online Services.
 Follow the Step-by-Step Guide on how to register for updates.

 A legal document formally charging a licensee with a violation(s) of the Respiratory Care Practice Act, and notifying the public that a disciplinary action is pending against that licensee.

 Additional information or amendments have been made to a previously filed accusation.

 - Cease Practice Order

-The Board has ordered the licensee not to practice as a respiratory care practitioner as the result of a violation of probation.
+The RCB has ordered the licensee not to practice as a respiratory care practitioner as the result of a violation of probation.

 - Default Decision